- Take Action

-Jessica E. Martinez serves as the Assistant Director for the National Council for Occupational Safety and Health.
-A native of Los Angeles, CA, Ms. Martinez has over 12 years of social justice endeavors throughout the United States, Venezuela, and Brazil.
-At National COSH, she contributes her many skills to project trainings, program planning and implementation, and network development.
-She served as Program Coordinator for the UCLA Labor Occupational Safety and Health (LOSH) Program and Coordinator for the Southern California Coalition for Occupational Safety and Health (SoCalCOSH) committing herself to the promotion of safety and health within the labor movement with a special focus on immigrant and young worker populations.
-Ms. Martinez also has a research background in investigating effective outreach, prevention, and intervention methods for improving lifestyle quality correlated to public health for vulnerable and underserved populations.
-In 2010, she was awarded the Peace and Social Justice Award by the Southern California Institute for Popular Education (IDEPSCA).
+Jessica E. Martinez was named co-executive director of the National Council for Occupational Safety and Health in 2016.
+She previously served as acting executive director and deputy director.
+A native of Los Angeles, CA, Ms. Martinez has over 14 years of social justice endeavors with a special emphasis on public health and worker rights throughout the United States, Venezuela, and Brazil.
+At National COSH, she contributes her many skills to organizational and leadership development, education and training, program planning and implementation, and network development.
+She served as Program Coordinator for the UCLA Labor Occupational Safety and Health (LOSH) Program and Coordinator for the Southern California Coalition for Occupational Safety and Health (SoCalCOSH) committing herself to the promotion and advocacy of safety and health within the labor movement with a special focus on immigrant and young worker populations.
+Ms. Martinez also has worked as a labor organizer for dynamic organizing campaigns in California and Illinois and has a research background in investigating effective outreach, prevention, and intervention methods for improving lifestyle quality correlated to public health for vulnerable and underserved populations.
+She has been awarded the Peace and Social Justice Award by the Southern California Institute for Popular Education (IDEPSCA) and the Lorin Kerr Activist Award by the OHS Section of the American Public Health Association (APHA).
 She holds a B.A. in International Development Studies from UCLA and a Master of Public Health from the University of Illinois, Chicago School of Public Health.

 Peter Dooley (MS, CIH, CSP) is a safety and health project consultant for National COSH and President of LaborSafe.
 He worked for the UAW International Union coordinating educational programs for more than 20 years.
 Previously, he worked for Michigan State University in Labor Education.
 His work specializes in worker education, with an emphasis in participative adult education and innovative programs to educate and motivate workers about improving health and safety in their workplaces.
 Mr. Dooley has or is currently providing educational services to OSHA, NIOSH, The United Steelworkers Union, National COSH Network and many other organizations and institutions.
 Mr. Dooley consulted in the meatpacking industry while consulting with UFCW International Union where worker trainings and workplace assessments where performed.
 Peter currently serves as a member of the NACOSH advisory board to federal OSHA as well as holding positions in USMWF [United Support and Memorial for Workplace Fatalities] and APHA [American Public Health Association].